Time to move on?

 - Once you've submitted your swap application, please allow 6 weeks to find out if it's been accepted.

-- When we’ve received all the application forms we’ll do some initial checks.
-If everything's OK we’ll inspect your property.
-Both you and the tenants swapping with you should be at this inspection.
-Remember, you could be responsible for repairs in your home, which may need to be done before the swap can go ahead.
-And to keep you safe, we’ll get gas and electrical safety checks done on your home.
+- When we’ve received all the application forms we’ll do some initial checks to keep you safe.
+We’ll get gas and electrical safety checks done on your home.

 - When the swap is approved.
 All tenants must sign the final paperwork.

 It’s important that you don’t move until we’ve agreed your swap in writing, and everyone has signed the tenancy paperwork.
 If you move without the agreement of all the landlords involved you’ll have to move back and may face legal action because you’ve broken the terms of your tenancy.